42YerevanProjects/born2beroot/README.md

 $ sudo apt install openssh-server
 ```

-ou can verify whether _openssh-server_ was successfully installed via `dpkg -l | grep ssh`.
+You can verify whether _openssh-server_ was successfully installed via `dpkg -l | grep ssh`.

 ```
 $ dpkg -l | grep ssh
 ```

-In order to change the shh port and restrict root access wyou need to change the sshd_config file.
+In order to change the shh port and restrict root access you need to change the sshd_config file.
 Open the SSH configuration file via `sudo vi /etc/ssh/sshd_config`.

 ```